- What is a transcript?

 A transcript is a detailed history of your academic record at the University and shows all topics studied and the grades you have received.

 The transcript also shows any credit that you have been granted for previous study and any prizes and awards that have been made.

 If you graduate after 1 December 2009, you will be provided with one free copy of your transcript at your graduation ceremony.
 If you do not attend you can make arrangements for the transcript to be sent to you after the ceremony, along with your parchment.
 Follow the steps below to purchase an additional copy (or copies) of your transcript.
 Please note that copies obtained prior to your graduation will not include graduation details.

 Additional copies of your official transcript may be purchased by following the steps detailed below.

 Transcripts normally take two working days to prepare and verify before they are available for collection ('Standard' service).
 Enrolment Services provide an 'urgent' service where your transcript will be available for collection within one working day (24 hours).
 There is an additional charge for the urgent service and conditions apply, e.g. if you studied prior to 2001 and/or your records are archived it may not be possible to meet delivery deadlines.
 Enrolment Services staff will advise you if this is the case and you wil not be charged the service fee.

 If you have a current enrolment you may also download a copy of your unofficial transcript from the Student Information System.
 Log on to the Student Information System, click on the My Exams and Results tab.
-Select 'I want to...Get my unofficial transcript by email'.
+Click on the 'Get my unofficial transcript by email' button at the bottom of the page.
 Your unofficial transcript will be emailed to your University email address.

 1. Place an order for your transcript by contacting Enrolment Services: